 Docker’s MCP ecosystem is unlike any other in this category because Docker plays a dual role: it’s both a platform with MCP servers (for managing containers and Docker Hub) and the infrastructure layer that runs everyone else’s MCP servers (via MCP Gateway and the MCP Catalog).
 This infrastructure role is arguably more important than the Docker-specific tools.

-On the container management side, ckreiling/mcp-server-docker (691 stars, 25 tools) is a solid community leader covering containers, images, networks, and volumes.
-QuantGeekDev/docker-mcp (456 stars, 4 tools) offers a simpler alternative with Compose support.
-Docker’s own Hub MCP server (132 stars, 12+ tools) covers Docker Hub operations but feels minimal.
+On the container management side, ckreiling/mcp-server-docker (707 stars, 25 tools) remains the community leader covering containers, images, networks, and volumes, though it’s been dormant (53 commits, no releases).
+QuantGeekDev/docker-mcp (475 stars, 4 tools) offers a simpler alternative with Compose support.
+Docker’s own Hub MCP server (141 stars, 12+ tools) covers Docker Hub operations but remains minimal.

 The 4/5 rating reflects Docker’s strategic importance to the entire MCP ecosystem — as an AAIF Gold member providing the runtime, distribution, and security layer for MCP servers at scale.
 It loses a point for the lack of an official container management server (the Hub MCP server only covers Docker Hub), the Docker Desktop requirement for MCP Gateway, the GPL-3.0 license on the leading community server, and the general fragmentation across multiple tools for different functions.